-New York-based pianist, composer, arranger and educator, Caili O’Doherty, is known for integrating structures of language in both her compositions and her approach to improvisation.
+New York-based pianist, composer, arranger and educator, Caili O’Doherty (pronounced “KAY-lee” “oh-DOE-er-tee”), is known for integrating structures of language in both her compositions and her approach to improvisation.
 Her recent music focuses on the celebration, preservation, and expansion upon the achievements of jazz’s unsung women heroes.

 Praised by All About Jazz for its “exquisitely forged, dramatic and darkly hued pieces”, O’Doherty’s debut release Padme (2015) uses lyrics to give the melodies a natural rhythm of language.
 Padme was selected as a Downbeat Magazine Editor’s pick and received a 4-star review in All About Jazz.
 She was invited to write a Woodshed Article for the Keyboard School section of Downbeat Magazine’s September 2015 issue on the topic “Using Language as a Tool for Composing and Improvising”.

 Quarantine Dream (Posi-Tone Records) is the latest release from O’Doherty.
 It features Tamir Shmerling on bass, Cory Cox on drums, and Nicole Glover on tenor saxophone.
 Quarantine Dream showcases eight original compositions and three influential songs reinterpreted by O’Doherty.
 The album release on June 10th, 2022 is followed by a U.S. CD release tour with support from a Jazz Road grant from South Arts.

 The Caili O’Doherty Quintet was selected by the U.S. Department of State as one of ten ensembles to participate in the 2022-23 American Music Abroad U.S. State Department tour with plans to visit one to three countries for a 21-day tour.